bradh352/ansible-scripts/roles/sonic/README.md

-SONiC supported switches are listed here: https://sonic-net.github.io/SONiC/Supported-Devices-and-Platforms.html
+SONiC supported switches are listed here: https://sonic-net.github.io/SONiC/Supported-Devices-and-Platforms.html However not all switches on that list support all features you may expect, nor are necessarily stable.
+For instance, Broadcom Trident3-x3 (aka Helix5) switches are unstable and also do not support VXLAN (even though the ASIC supports the feature, Broadcom has decided not to include support in their community SAI release).
+Also Broadcom Tomahawk ASICs prior to v4 do not support VXLAN, and Trident 2 switches and below also do not support VXLAN.

 The latest downloads are made available here (the prior link does list some downloads but may not be the best option):